 Consistency is rewarded in the Indian credit system.

+II.
 Common Myths About CIBIL Score in India

 ❌ Paying minimum due improves CIBIL score